pnomnom-web/FalafelAI/README.md

 - Give the software access to the internet so users do not have to run it locally.
 - Allow monitization to fund for OpenAI and hardware usage.
 - Username + password to allow unique accounts for each user.
+- It would be cool to be able to use this on other software like vtube studio, but this seems like a far-fetched idea.